-The vast majority of people are not alcoholics but rather they are ‘problem drinkers’.
+The vast majority of people are not alcoholics, but instead, they are ‘problem drinkers.’
 They have got into a loop with their drinking and can’t seem to break it.
-The good news is these types of people do not generally need expensive inpatient rehab.
+However, the good news is that these people do not generally need expensive inpatient rehab.

-However, some people have been drinking to such a level that they can no longer function in society and their body has become physically dependant on alcohol.
+However, some people have been drinking to such a level that they can no longer function in society.
+Therefore, their body has become physically dependent on alcohol.
+They need alcohol as much as they need oxygen!
 Rehab is entirely sensible in these cases.

 Is alcohol counseling essential for these people?

 Does this work for everybody?

 How can alcohol therapists help drinkers to beat addiction?

 Alcohol Is Often Just A Symptom